openhab/openhab-addons/bundles/org.openhab.binding.samsungtv/README.md

 If you now turn your TV off, you will see similar messages, but with `NTS: ssdp:byebye`.
 This is how the binding detects that your TV has turned OFF.

 Try this several times over a period of 30 minutes after you have discovered the TV and added the binding.
-This is because when you discover the binding, a UPNP `M-SEARCH` packet is broadcast, which will enable mulicast traffic, but your network (router or switches) can eventually start filtering out multicast traffic, leading to unrealiable behaviour.
+This is because when you discover the binding, a UPnP `M-SEARCH` packet is broadcast, which will enable mulicast traffic, but your network (router or switches) can eventually start filtering out multicast traffic, leading to unrealiable behaviour.
 If you see these messages, then basic communications is working, and you should be able to turn your TV Off (and on later TV's) ON, and have the status reported correctly.

 ### Multiple network interfaces